rarayhan/expense_tacker/README.md

   8.1.
 Create the add_expense.html, expense_list.html, login.html, and base.html templates in the expenses/templates directory.<br>
   8.2.
 Create a static directory in the project root and add necessary CSS and JS files<br>

+<h2> Run the development server:<br></h2>
+Run the following command: python manage.py runserver<br>
+Visit http://localhost:8000/expense-list/ in your web browser to see the expense list.<br>
+Visit http://localhost:8000/add-expense/ to add new expenses.<br>
+Visit http://localhost:8000/login/ to access the login page.<br>
+Please make sure to properly configure the static file handling and adjust the database settings according to your needs.<br>